GSA/search.digitalgov.gov/_posts/2014-03-05-third-party.md

     * foresee-qualifier.js
     * foresee-test.js

-3. Ask ForeSee to send us your foresee-trigger.js file.

-4. We'll send you an email to confirm that we've set up your CNAME and installed your foresee-trigger.js file.
+1. Submit your foresee-trigger.js via our Admin Center.
 It should look something like the following.

-     <script type="text/javascript" src="http://www.YourAgency.gov/library/foresee/foresee-trigger.js"></script>
+          <script type="text/javascript" src="http://www.youragency.gov/library/foresee/foresee-trigger.js"></script>

+1. We'll send you an email to confirm that we've set up both your CNAME and added the script for your foresee-trigger.js file.